qawsedstation/mobile-deals-react-demo/README.md

-# React Demo Mobile Deals App
+# React Demo Mobile Deals App - YEAR 2016
 This is a demonstration application and is using:

 1. Material Design